 What to use?
 Try a fungicide with the active ingredient "propiconazole."
 It may be expensive to pay someone to do this, but the spray will also remedy powdery mildew, downy spot, brown spot, Gnomonia leaf spot and liver spot.

-Zinc deficiencies are common in backyard-grown pecan trees.
-Symptoms of the deficiency include small leaves and shoot tips with branched twigs.
+Your pecan tree may also require spraying for zinc deficiencies, said to be common in backyard-grown pecan trees.
+Symptoms of zinc deficiency include shoot tips with branched twigs and too-small leaves.
 Zinc sulfate sprays are an effective cure for this deficiency.
-Mix 2 teaspoons of zinc for each 1 gallon of water and spray the tree until the entire tree is covered but not dripping.
-Make the first application at bud break and apply twice more before the middle of June.
+Apply at bud break and twice more before the middle of June.

 Pecan pests can also require spraying.
 Pecan trees may attract various species of phylloxera, tiny, aphidlike pests that can destroy your crop.
 The trees are also attacked by mites, aphids, pecan nut casebearer and most other pecan pests.
 All of these pests can be managed by spraying with carbaryl at bud break, repeated several more times during the season.